-• Port: Port number on which the other system receives SIP requests from this must match the Near-end Listen Port defined on the Communication Manager signaling group in Section 5.6.
+• Port: Port number on which the other system receives SIP requests from the Session Manager.
+For the Communication Manager Entity Link, this must match the Near-end Listen Port defined on the

+Communication Manager signaling group in Section 5.6.